TUW-VieVS/RADIATE/README.md

 ### Input arguments to the ray-tracer ###

 The executable file is run by the command `./radiate` from the command line.
 This command must be followed by a set of input arguments, the first two of which are mandatory.
-If no further input arguments are specified, the default settings of each are applied.
 The first mandatory input argument is the azel file (defining the session name), whereas the second mandatory input argument is the station coordinates file.
 The order of the subsequent optional input arguments is arbitrary.
+If no optional input arguments are specified, the default settings of each will be applied.

 1. Name of azel-file of the session which shall be processed in the format *azel_yyyymmddhh_UNI.txt*, e.g. `azel_2014071200_UNI.txt`
 2. Name of the respective station coordinates file: